lucienlazar/plsql-application-locking/README.md

 # PL/SQL Application Locking Framework

 The framework consists in two tables: process runs and application locks and two packages: processing and application locking.
-This section explains the essential characteristics of the objects and has links to the wiki with technical details of the structure, parameters and logic.
+This section explains the essential characteristics of the objects and has links to the <a href="https://github.com/lucienlazar/plsql-application-locking/wiki">wiki</a> with technical details of the structure, parameters and logic.

 The process runs table and the processing package are generic and can map to existing objects in your application.
 The <a href="https://github.com/lucienlazar/plsql-application-locking/wiki/Process-Runs-Table">process runs table</a> stores process runs identified uniquely by a run id and having as attributes start time, end time and a run status that can be running, completed successfully or failed.
 The <a href="https://github.com/lucienlazar/plsql-application-locking/wiki/Processing-Package">processing package</a> has two procedures: start process that starts a process with status running and end process that completes a process run and updates its status to successful or failed.